I don't believe in pensions

 Note that there is no relief from PRSI or the Universal Social Charge in respect of contributions made to PRSAs.

-You can claim tax relief directly from the Tax Office.
+If and when you have an earned income, you can claim tax relief directly from the Tax Office.
 Tax relief will be allowed through the PAYE system, as an additional tax credit at your marginal rate of tax.

 If you are self-employed, tax relief for contributions may be claimed in your annual tax return.